VSadov/VSadov.github.io/_posts/2016-10-09-conditional-threading.md

 static string GetString() => sharedGuid?.ToString();
 ```
-GetString will never throw NullReferenceException, even if sharedGuid is concurrently assigned ```null```.
+GetString will never throw InvalidOperationException, even if sharedGuid is concurrently assigned ```null```.
 That is mostly for the same reasons as above.
 HasValue property of ```Guid?``` type is governed by a single ```bool``` field and reads and writes of that are atomic.

 The whole expression is not thread-safe, however.
 When you do get non-null results, they could be wildly inconsistent or even represent values of ```sharedGuid``` that never existed.
 Since ```Guid``` itself is a big and complex structure, its reads and writes are not atomic and subject to tearing.
 The result could be one half from a value that existed at some point stitched with a half from a different value.